10 June 2020

-Are you in search of a new software development outsourcing provider?
-One could make a point that companies are always searching for it, in the hope of finding the real deal.
+Are you searching for a new software development outsourcing provider?
+One could make a point that companies are always searching for such, hoping to find the best in class for a reasonable price.
 But how to do that exactly?
-This article walks you through the entire process of getting to that one partner that will truly provide long-term benefits to your organization.
-So… how to choose a software development company?
+This article walks you through the entire selection of that one partner that will provide measurable long-term benefits to your organization.
+So… how do you choose a software development company?

 Phase 1: determining your IT outsourcing needs

-Companies that successfully outsource software development know that analyzing how to choose a software development company should begin with thinking carefully about:
+Companies that successfully outsource software development know that analyzing how to choose the right software development company should begin with the consideration of:

 But first… you need to think of what your expectations actually are.

-To begin with – consider how you believe the project should be delivered and what’s most important for you as far as the cooperation with the potential partner is concerned.
-Let’s divide it into three categories:
+To begin with, consider how you believe the project should be delivered and what’s most important for you in a successful partnership with a software development company.

 1. Your own long-term business strategy and business goals

-The first question to ask yourself is: are you looking for a long-term technological partner, or you’re thinking about a short-term, on-demand support?
+Are you looking for a long-term technological partner, or are you thinking about short-term support that’s on-demand?

-- What will be the role of the outsourcing company within the structure of your company?
+- What will be the role of the software development company within your business structure?

 - Is working according to a specific methodology important to you?